ansible/ansible/rst/faq.rst

 Are transports other than SSH supported?
 ++++++++++++++++++++++++++++++++++++++++

-Currently SSH is the only one, though the intent is to make this entirely pluggable very soon so if you wanted to build a message bus or XMPP (or even sneaker net?) adapter ansible will let you do that.
-Stay tuned!
+Currently SSH is the only transport, though the interface is pluggable so a small patch could bring transport over message bus or XMPP as an option.
+Stop by the mailing list if you have ideas.

 What are some ideal uses for Ansible?
 +++++++++++++++++++++++++++++++++++++